robolab-io/KeyTau/README.md

 # KeyTau
-FOSS "Integrated Typing Environment" built in Tauri, Leptos, and a pinch of Solid
+FOS "Integrated Typing Environment" built in Tauri, Leptos, and a pinch of Solid

-FOSSITE